 if __name__ == "__main__":

-You can manage the entire vector bucket workflow using the console, an OSS SDK, ossutil, or direct API calls.
-This guide demonstrates a basic workflow.
-For complete configurations and advanced usage, see the following topics:
+You can perform all operations on vector buckets by using the console, the OSS SDK, ossutil, or direct API calls.
+This quick start shows the fastest way to get started.
+For details on advanced configurations and usage, see the following topics: